 *This second post in a four-part series is about a Guardian (one of four Business Chemistry types), how the wrong work environment kills her potential, and what could be done about it.
-Search #BCstories for post one of the series, about a Pioneer, and stay tuned for posts three and four, about a Driver and an Integrator, respectively (which I’ll also tag #BCstories).
+Read posts one, three, and four of the series, about a Pioneer, a Driver and an Integrator, respectively (which are tagged #BCstories).

 Once a Guardian named Gwendolyn was given one month to coordinate the creation of a website illustrating her organization’s vision and how they were living it.
 This was a high-profile project dreamt up by the board, and one that lots of stakeholders deeply cared about.
 Was Gwen an expert on websites with a deep understanding of the vision?
 Did she have a broad network of connections to draw upon?
 Did she thrive in the role of herding cats?
 Not at all.
 She was highly skilled in other areas, but she got this particular project because she happened to be standing nearby when it was assigned.
 From her Guardian lens, this wasn’t a fairytale about being handed a golden opportunity.
 It was a horror story.